Agenda

 • Is there a right to work remotely in the Canada Labour Code?

-• What are your obligations under the Code?
+• What are your obligations under the Code, both as an employer and an employee?

-• Human Rights – accommodation, family status and the right to remote work.
+• Human Rights – accommodation in the context of the request for remote work.

 • Market data – what are others doing?